 No, chips are not a good snack for dogs.
 Even if a dog steals one chip and seems fine, chips are still too salty, too fatty, and too processed to be a smart treat choice.

-If you are comparing processed snacks and safer alternatives, our can dogs eat biscuits guide is a useful companion because chips and biscuits often create the same kind of ingredient and portion problems.
+If you are comparing processed snacks and safer alternatives, our can dogs eat biscuits guide is a practical companion because chips and biscuits often create the same kind of ingredient and portion problems.

 Key Takeaways